nasso/opengl-workshop/book/src/hello-triangle/vertex-array.md

 ### Buffers: checkpoint

 Back to code!
-Create the following buffers for the vertex array in the next
+Create the following buffers for the vertex array we will be creating in the next section:
-section:

 |  X1   |  Y1   |   X2   |  Y2   |  X3   |   Y3   |
 | :---: | :---: | :----: | :---: | :---: | :----: |